 - For a non-specific reference, the latest version applies.
 In the case of a reference to a 3GPP document (including a GSM document), a non-specific reference implicitly refers to the latest version of that document in the same Release as the present document.

 [1] 3GPP TR 21.905: "Vocabulary for 3GPP Specifications".

+[2] 3GPP TR 23.570-58: " Study of further architecture enhancements for uncrewed aerial systems and urban air mobility".

+[3] 3GPP TS 22.125: "Uncrewed Aerial System (UAS) support in 3GPP".

+[4] 3GPP TS 23.256: "Support of Uncrewed Aerial Systems (UAS) connectivity, identification and tracking".

+[5] 3GPP TS 33.256: "Security aspects of Uncrewed Aerial Systems (UAS)".

 3 Definitions of terms, symbols and abbreviations